-Formula E is bringing its all-electric racers to the streets of the Chiléan capital in 2018, marking the first major race on the streets of Santiago since a non-championship Grand Prix at the end of 1950.
+Formula E brought its all-electric racers to the streets of the Chiléan capital in 2018, marking the first major race on the streets of Santiago since a non-championship Grand Prix at the end of 1950.

-The 12-turn circuit passes through three districts of the city - Santiago, Providencia and Recoleta - and also straddles the River Mapocho.
-Stretching 1.53miles (subject to FIA homologation), drivers will line up on the grid along Avenue Santa Maria before crossing the Mapocho.
-Once across the bridge, the course heads back along the river and into and around Plazza Baquedano, before cutting through Forestal Park to return to the start/finish line.
+The first running of the race was held on a 12-turn circuit in and around Parque Forestal which passed through three districts of the city - Santiago, Providencia and Recoleta - and also straddled the River Mapocho.
+Stretching for 1.53 miles, the lap began along Avenue Santa Maria before crossing the Mapocho.
+Once across the bridge, the course headed back along the river and into and around Plazza Baquedano, before cutting through Forestal Park to return to the start/finish line.

-Comodoro Arturo Merino Benítez International, around 16 minutes' drive from the centre of the city on its western fringes.
+The Santiago Formula E circuit was located in Parque O'Higgins, Santiago, Chilé.
+Comodoro Arturo Merino Benítez International Airport is around 16 minutes' drive from the centre of the city on its western fringes.

 You can get to Parque O'Higgins easily by public transport - the park is well geared up for visitors due to the presence of the Movistar Arena in its grounds.
 It has its own station on the Metro/Micro system on Autopista Central.
 Lines and routes that have stops nearby are: Metro - L2; Micro: Micro - 302, Micro - 506, Micro - 509, Micro - 510.

 Brought to you with:

 We've teamed up with Motorsports Tickets to bring you the best deals for Formula One, MotoGP, Le Mans and more.